Nanak Dukhiya Sub Sansar

 The film stars Dara Singh, Balraj Sahni and Pran in the lead roles.
 In this film Vindu Dara Singh debuted as a child actor.

 Plot

 During a riot in 1948, two brothers get separated.
-Years later they meet and become each other's friend.
-Gradually they learn about the actual relationship, that they are brothers.
+Years later they meet and become friends.
+Gradually they learn about their actual relationship, that they are brothers.
 This knowledge does not help to stop their fight over a woman.

 The film also shows the negative effect of alcoholism.
 In a song in the movie, a lead character states that the God resides with them who works hard in the fields and elsewhere, hence does not have necessity of any addiction.